Jazz Peanut

 photograph.
 Because of it's light color the

-made from the same wood as the back and sides
+neck is made from the same wood as the

-and has just as much figure, although it's difficult
+back and sides and has just as much figure,

 Natural Jazz Peanut